gocondor/gocondor/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/gocondor/gocondor)](https://goreportcard.com/report/github.com/gocondor/gocondor)

 ## What is GoCondor?
-GoCondor is a Golang web framework made for building web APIs, suitable for small & medium size projects and microservices. with it's simple structure, developer friendly experience it makes developers happly more productive.
+GoCondor is a Golang web framework made for building web APIs, suitable for small, medium size and microservices projects.
+With it's simple structure, and developer friendly experience it helps with increasing the productivity.

 ## Main Features
 - Routing